 The listing of business programs is based a school’s academic reputation and interviews of 25,000 students attending the 294 business schools.
 The 80-question survey asks students to rate their schools in several areas including their professors, classmates, campus life and other factors.

 The guidebook’s profile of Scranton noted its “Jesuit values add an element of social responsibility to the work students do,” specifically mentioning the Jesuit principle cura personalis, which “essentially describes a respect for and appreciation of another’s unique needs, circumstances and gifts.”
-Also mentioned was the University’s accreditation by AACSB – the Association to Advance Collegiate Schools of Business, as well as data on admissions, financial aid and average starting salaries of graduates, which was listed as $68,150 for the University.
+Also mentioned was the University’s accreditation by AACSB – the Association to Advance Collegiate Schools of Business, as well as data on admissions, financial aid, building business credit and average starting salaries of graduates, which was listed as $68,150 for the University.

 The Princeton Review also listed Scranton in its 2017 edition of “The Best 381 Colleges,” ranking Scranton among the nation’s “Best Science Labs” (No. 4), “Best Campus Food” (No. 11), “Best College Dorms” (No. 17) and “Students Most Engaged in Community Service” (No. 20).